 Can you even do that?

-I was shocked at first, but then slowly I started to realise it made sense.
+I was shocked at first, but then slowly I started to realize it made sense.

 My friend was more excited about web design, and not running his blog anymore.
 He wanted to move on and was looking to sell it.